compgeolab/website/index.md

 template: index.html
 ---

-{% from "macros.html" import figure, video %}
+{% import "macros.html" as macros %}

 ## About us